House Dems make case for conviction; Trump denies charges - WTMJ

 “His conduct endangered the life of every single member of Congress, jeopardized the peaceful transition of power and line of succession, and compromised our national security,” the Democratic managers of the impeachment case wrote.
 “This is precisely the sort of constitutional offense that warrants disqualification from federal office.”

+“The only honorable path at that point was for President Trump to accept the results and concede his electoral defeat.
+Instead, he summoned a mob to Washington, exhorted them into a frenzy, and aimed them like a loaded cannon down Pennsylvania Avenue,” the Democrats wrote in an 80-page document.

+The House brief is more than 5 times as long as the 14-page Trump filing and heavy on footnotes and citations, aiming to construct what Democrats hope will be a detailed roadmap for conviction.
+Trump’s legal team, by contrast, was more sparing in a filing that avoided dwelling on the drama and violence of the day.

-Trump’s lawyers responded with their own filing that denied that he had incited the riot by disputing the election results or by exhorting his followers to “fight like hell.”
-In any event, they said, the trial was unconstitutional now that Trump has left the White House.
+Trump’s lawyers, David Schoen and Bruce Castor, denied that he had incited the riot by disputing the election results or by exhorting his followers to “fight like hell.”
+They said he was permitted by the First Amendment to challenge his loss to Democrat Joe Biden as “suspect” and that, in any event, the trial itself was unconstitutional now that Trump has left the White House.

-The dueling filings offer the first public glimpse of the arguments that both sides intend to present at the impeachment trial, Trump’s second.
-They show how Democrats will look to explicitly fault Trump for his role in the riot and to also make the case that his behavior was so egregious as to require permanent disqualification from office.
-On the other side will be challenges to the trial’s constitutionality and claims that Trump’s speech was protected by the First Amendment.

-“It is denied that President Trump ever endangered the security of the United States and its institutions of Government,” defense lawyers wrote in a 14-page brief.
+The defense team denied that Trump had ever endangered national security and disputed the Democrats’ characterization of his remarks and his role in the riot.
+When he told his followers to fight like hell, they said, he was talking about “election security in general.”

+“The actions by the House make clear that in their opinion the 45th President does not enjoy the protections of liberty upon which this great Nation was founded, where free speech, and indeed, free political speech form the backbone of all American liberties,” the defense lawyers wrote.

 “This is not a case where elections alone are a sufficient safeguard against future abuse; it is the electoral process itself that President Trump attacked and that must be protected from him and anyone else who would seek to mimic his behavior,” the Democrats wrote.